Intangible-pg18/Cpp-Deep-Dive/README.md

 ## MEMORY (UNDER THE HOOD)
 A typical memory representation of C++ program consists of following sections.
 1. Text segment (Code segment) -: Contains the compiled Machine code (program) instructions.
-2. Initialized data segment (Data segment) -: Global and static variables
+2. Initialized data segment (Data segment) -: Initialized global and local static variables.
-3. Uninitialized data segment (Block Started by Symbol (BSS) segment)
+3. Uninitialized data segment (Block Started by Symbol (BSS) segment)-: Uninitialized or zero-initialized variables and constants.
 4. Heap (Free store) -: Used for Dynamic Memory allocation.
 C++ managed by new, delete.
 5. Unallocated.
 Free area, available to be utilised for growth by heap or stack.
 6. Stack -: Used for local variables and passing arguments to functions, along with return address of the next instruction to be executed when the function call is over.
 The stack is